WowLabz/dot_marketplace_docker/README.md

     2. Complete Task
     3. Provide Customer Ratings

+* The tasks in the dash board are sorted by the task tags preference set by the logged in user

 1. User Sign Up
 * User can choose to sign up either as a `Customer` or `Worker`
 * `Customer` is one who wants to posts jobs/tasks that are needed to be completed